2016

 For the richly detailed imagery that comprises the highly atmospheric vignettes that she photographs, Darla draws on an intriguingly varied background consisting of experiences as a stylist, model, production designer, vintage clothes buyer and cabaret dancer.
 Through these myriad lenses, her projects are deeply imbued with fragile secrets and intense emotion, and I’ll confess, I have been following her subsequent work quite closely since the beauty of that first tremulous photo captured my heart.

-Read further for this extraordinary artist’s insights and inspirations regarding her creations, as shared with Haute Macabre.
+Read further for this extraordinary artist’s insights and inspirations regarding her creations, as shared with me for this writing.

 Haute Macabre: You provide the viewer with a narrative through photography; it shares a story, tells a tale.
 While I understand that you don’t wish to convey utter reality, I would also hesitate to call your work fiction or fable.
 Would you say that your photos then inhabit the space in between?
 And why do you think that space is such fertile ground for your work?

 We all sort of live between fable and reality, anyway.
-There’s that side of us which walks into a misty forest, let’s say, and in an instant we make the moment richer in relation to our own experience.
+There’s that side of us that walks into a misty forest, let’s say, and in an instant, we make the moment richer in relation to our own experience.
 Connecting our inner lives to day-to-day situations is a way we can better understand ourselves.
 Cinema has allowed us new emotional access, and photography is related.
 I guess what I’m saying is, photography helps me understand myself and my issues.

 …and as a visual story-teller, what are the kinds of stories you like best to share?